-- 7.4 Superannuation choice is available to ministers and assistant ministers under the terms of the Sydney Diocesan Superannuation Fund Amendment Ordinance 2005 (Ordinance).
-Under the Ordinance ministers and assistance ministers can - i.
-Give a Choice Notice, nominating one complying Alternative Fund to the existing fund to which contributions are presently made to through the Parish Cost Recoveries System; and - ii.
-Exercise one Choice Notice per 12 months.

-For further information please contact the Clergy Services Officer, Colin Murphy, on 9265-1560 or cjm@sydney.anglican.asn.au or view the Clergy Services brochure 'About your Superannuation - A guide for parish clergy in the diocese of Sydney' when using the online version of these Guidelines.
+- 7.5 Choice of superannuation fund is available to ministers and assistant ministers under the terms of the Sydney Diocesan Superannuation Fund Amendment Ordinance 2005 (Ordinance).
+Under the Ordinance ministers and assistance ministers can - Give a Choice Notice, nominating one complying Alternative Fund to the existing fund to which contributions are presently made to through the Parish Cost Recoveries System; and - ii.
+Exercise one Choice Notice per 12 months. - 7.6 For further information please contact the Clergy Services Officer, Colin Murphy, on 9265 1560 or e-mail cjm@sydney.anglican.asn.au, or view the Clergy Services brochure 'About your Superannuation A guide for parish clergy in the diocese of Sydney'.